 Frequently Asked Dog Daycare Questions

-All dogs must be spayed or neutered, at least 6 months old, current on all vaccines, on a veterinarian approved flea and tick preventative and pass a daycare evaluation.
+All dogs must be spayed or neutered, current on all vaccines, and on a veterinarian approved flea and tick preventative.

 What is the ratio of people to dogs?

-Meadowlake follows the highest standards which requires one counselor for every 15 dogs.
+Meadowlake follows the highest standards which requires a minimum of one counselor for every 15 dogs.

 Is there someone with the dogs at all times?